Mohanakri/K8s-Admin-kode-kloud/docs/06-Cluster-Maintenance/03-Practice-Test-OS-Upgrades.md

   ```
   </details>

-- Run the command 'kubectl get pods -o wide' and get the list of nodes the pods are placed on
+- What nodes are the apps on now?

   <details>
   ```